RevenueHunt/docs/docs/how-to-guides/troubleshoot-product-results.md

     - The specific Results Page and Slots or Product blocks that facilitated its recommendation.

 8. **Troubleshooting and Adjustments**: With this information, you can pinpoint inconsistencies or errors in product categorization, inclusion, or exclusion.

+!!! tip

-    - **Pro Tip**:  A common issue is a product being misclassified into an incorrect collection or accidentally excluded in quiz settings.
+    A common issue is a product being misclassified into an incorrect collection or accidentally excluded in quiz settings.
 Paying close attention to these details can significantly enhance the accuracy of your product recommendations.

 Additionally, you may: